-- RV Mail services — There are so many out there, including My RV Mail, Escapees, America’s Mailbox, and others.
-There are slight differences between them, such as mail scanning, or applicable membership fees.
+- RV Mail services — There are several out there so be sure to consider what each one offers, such as mail scanning, or applicable membership fees.
+(Of course, we hope you’ll consider using Kamper Mail for your mail forwarding needs!)
 Review all the mail services out there and compare it to your budget to help you make a selection.

 OK, but… how do I actually GET my mail?

 Good question.
 If you already have your mail sorted, but you haven’t actually received it on the road yet, here are some options on how to do that:

 - RV Park Office: Most RV parks are accustomed to getting questions about mail, and often include instructions in their guest packets.
 If you’re allowed to receive mail at the RV park office, be sure to include your space number so that they know you’re a current guest.
 However, never assume that you’re allowed to get mail at the park.
 Although you may rarely be told ‘No’, you should always, always, always check with the office first.